nurahmed123/get-reading-time/README.md

 Analyzes the provided text and returns an object containing:

 -   readingTime: Estimated reading time in minutes and seconds.
 -   wordCount: Total word count.
 -   characterCount: Total character count (excluding spaces).
 -   sentenceCount: Total sentence count.
 -   linkCount: Number of links (URLs) in the text.
 -   readabilityScore: Flesch Reading Ease score (higher is easier to read).
 -   sentiment: Sentiment of the text (Positive, Negative, or Neutral).
 -   keywords: Top 5 SEO-friendly keywords or key phrases.

 ### Generate Content(topic: string, wordCount: number)

 Generates content based on the given topic and word count using the Cohere AI API and returns the generated content.

 ### Helper Functions

 -   **cleanTextInput(text: string)**: Cleans and normalizes the input text.
 -   **calculateWordCount(text: string)**: Counts the number of words.
 -   **calculateCharacterCount(text: string)**: Counts the number of characters (excluding spaces).
 -   **calculateSentenceCount(text: string)**: Counts the number of sentences based on punctuation.
 -   **countLinks(text: string)**: Counts the number of links (URLs) in the text.
 -   **calculateReadabilityScore(text: string)**: Calculates the Flesch Reading Ease score.
 -   **analyzeSentiment(text: string)**: Analyzes sentiment using Sentiment.js.
 -   **extractKeywords(text: string)**: Extracts the top 5 SEO-friendly keywords or key phrases.
 -   **extractNGrams(words: string[])**: Extracts bi-grams and tri-grams from the list of words.
-- **isStopWord(word: string, stopWords: Set<string>)**: Checks if a word is a stop word to exclude from keyword extraction.
+-   **isStopWord(word: string, stopWords: Set)**: Checks if a word is a stop word to exclude from keyword extraction.
-- **generateContent(words: string[])**: Genarate text based on the query and word limit.
+-   **generateContent(words: string[])**: Generates text based on the query and word limit.
 -   **autoPunctuateAndCapitalize(text: string)**: Adds punctuation and capitalization to the content.

 ## Contributing